Minimum volatility ETFs

-Whether volatility will persist is unknown.
-If it does, beyond mitigating risk through appropriate diversification, minimum volatility ETFs are an opportunity worth considering if you want to reduce short-term volatility risk and keep your exposure to equities.
+If you are concerned about the direction of stocks, minimum volatility ETFs are an opportunity worth considering if you want to reduce your exposure to short-term volatility while staying invested.

 Managing volatility

-Diversification is a tried-and-true portfolio management technique.
-While neither diversification (within an asset class, such as stocks) nor asset allocation (diversification across asset classes, such as stocks, bonds, and other investments) ensures a profit or guarantees against a loss, both can be effective ways to manage long-term fluctuations in the market.
-If you are diversified, you might simply prefer to wait out market volatility.
+While neither diversification nor asset allocation ensures a profit or guarantees against a loss, both can be effective ways to manage long-term fluctuations in the market.
+If you are diversified, you might simply prefer to wait out any expected market volatility.

-Some active investors may want to consider more tactical approaches.
+Some investors prefer more tactical approaches.
 During periods of expected heightened market volatility, you may be thinking about reducing your exposure to riskier positions.
 If volatility is subsequently expected to be lower, you can get back into positions you would invest in under normal market conditions that also align with your risk and return objectives.
 It can go without saying that this requires a commitment of time and a level of skill that most individual investors may not have.

-Another strategy to consider to reduce exposure to volatility is a min vol exchange-traded fund (ETF).
+Another strategy to consider to reduce exposure to volatility is a min vol ETF.

 Min vol ETFs in focus